microsoftgraph/microsoft-graph-docs-contrib/concepts/query-parameters.md

 > [!VIDEO https://www.youtube-nocookie.com/embed/7BuFv3yETi4]

 > [!NOTE]
 > [RFC 3986](https://www.rfc-editor.org/rfc/rfc3986#section-2.2) requires that reserved characters are percent-encoded in URLs.
 However, this document may not show percent-encoded characters for readability.
 The reserved characters, such as the comma (`,`) in a `startsWith` expression, should however be percent-encoded in your requests.
+In some cases, you may need to double-encode the requests.

 ## OData system query options
 A Microsoft Graph API operation might support one or more of the following OData system query options.
-These query options are compatible with the [OData V4 query language][odata-query].
+These query options are compatible with the [OData V4 query language][odata-query] and are supported in only GET operations.

-> [!NOTE]
-> OData 4.0 supports system query options in only GET operations.

 Click the examples to try them in [Graph Explorer][graph-explorer].